Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 Terra’s breath caught in her throat and she stumbled back, bumping into the paws of another Werelupe who nudged her back toward their ruler.

 The Werelupe King laughed, as did his entourage.
 “Now, is that any way to greet me?” he asked.
-He hoisted her up by the shoulders and stood her on her feet, but when he let go, she was so tired and stiff that she collapsed back to the ground.
+He hoisted her up by the shoulders and stood her on her feet, but when he let go, her legs were so cramped from being in a bag for hours that she collapsed back to the ground.
 “Had a long trip, did you?”

 Terra glanced around.
 They were surrounded by a legion of Werelupes wearing skins and furs, accessorised with jewellry fashioned from bones and fangs.
 Firelight reflected in their glowing eyes.
 Just like last time.
 Her heart slammed against her chest.

-Not giving Terra any time to reply, their king knelt down, sniffing her and poking her face with his wet nose.
+The king knelt down, sniffing her face.
 “Yes, yes, it’s you all right,” he said.
 He pulled back and inspected her again, tilting his head as his ears perked forward.
 “You look different.
 Taller.”

 The Werelupe’s brow furrowed.
-“Yes, I suppose you were just a child back then,” he said.
+“Yes, I suppose you were just a child back then.”

-The large Werelupe tilted his head in confusion.
+The king tilted his head in confusion.
 “What is that?” he asked as he leaned over to sniff at the Draik.
 The Werelupe’s nose wrinkled and a low growl started in his throat.
 “It reeks of faerie.”

-“That,” Terra said, “is my Draik.”
+“That,” Terra said more firmly, “is my Draik.”
 She tried to catch Pharazon’s eyes, but he looked like he was trying to disappear through the floor as he watched the Werelupe looming over him.

 The king turned back to her.
 “How many Neopets do you have now?” he asked.